GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: Abstract

 \section{Abstract}

-Generative video models can produce photorealistic outputs that violate basic 3D geometry, exhibiting non-rigid deformations and occlusion inconsistency (e.g., hallucinated content in disoccluded regions).
-These failures hinder downstream applications such as 3D asset creation and are poorly captured by existing metrics.
-We propose \ourmethod{}, a differentiable metric for static scenes that fuses motion and structure priors to produce interpretable, dense per-pixel maps of geometric consistency.
-We introduce WarpBench and OccluBench, two synthetic datasets that isolate deformation and occlusion-inconsistency effects, to validate \ourmethod{}.
-Finally, we use \ourmethod{} to systematically benchmark recent video generation models and uncover common failure modes.
-Furthermore, we demonstrate its utility as a training-free guidance loss that significantly reduces geometric artifacts during generation.
-Project Page: \textbf{\url{https://GeCo-GeoConsistency.github.io}}.
+Visual generation models can produce photorealistic videos yet violate multiview geometry, exhibiting non-rigid deformations and occlusion inconsistencies (e.g., hallucinated content in disoccluded regions).
+These failures hinder downstream applications such as video world model development and 3D asset creation, and are poorly captured by existing metrics.
+We introduce \ourmethod{}, a geometry-grounded metric for jointly detecting geometric deformation and occlusion-inconsistency artifacts in static scenes.
+By fusing residual motion and depth priors, \ourmethod{} produces interpretable, dense consistency maps that localize these artifacts.
+Using \ourmethod{}, we systematically benchmark recent video generation models, revealing common geometric failure modes.
+We further show that \ourmethod{} provides an actionable signal by applying it as a training-free guidance loss that substantially reduces geometric artifacts during generation.